eclab/edisyn/README.md

 the synth as well.
 Additionally, if you change a parameter on the synthesizer and it forwards a *sysex* command to Edisyn, then Edisyn will update the appropriate widget in the editor.
 At present Edisyn does't support CC commands from the synthesizer (maybe later).
 So (for example) on the Blofeld you'll need to change the machine to *send sysex* -- not CC only -- when changing parameters on the synth.

-### Per-Synth Specific Notes and Bugs

-Gotchas and important things to know are contained in the <b>About</b> Tab in each synth editor window.
-You should read it before using the editor for that synth.

 ### CC Mapping